-I am the director of the Center of Excellence IMSErt: Interacting Minds, Societies, Environments and an assistant professor in the Laboratory for the Study of Collective Memory in Post-Communist Europe – POSTCOMER and the Laboratory for Comparative Literary and Cultural Studies, both at the Faculty of Humanities (Nicolaus Copernicus University).
-As of February 2020, I am also Deputy Dean for International Cooperation, Management, and Development at my Faculty.
+I am the director of the Center of Excellence IMSErt: Interacting Minds, Societies, Environments and an associate professor (dr hab., NCU professor) in the Laboratory for the Study of Collective Memory in Post-Communist Europe – POSTCOMER and the Laboratory for Comparative Literary and Cultural Studies, both at the Faculty of Humanities (Nicolaus Copernicus University).
+Till August 2020, I was also Deputy Dean for International Cooperation, Management, and Development at my Faculty.
 From 2016 to 2019, I was a visiting researcher at the Stevanovich Institute on the Formation of Knowledge at the University of Chicago.

 EDUCATION: I hold a BA and MA in Slavonic Philology and a PhD in Literary Studies from Nicolaus Copernicus University.
 I studied at the Faculty of Oriental Studies and Intercultural Relations at the University of Warsaw, and at the Institute of Culture, Adam Mickiewicz University in Poznań.
 I have also held positions at the Baltic University and Uppsala University in Sweden, as well as in the Department of Philosophy at Charles University in Prague.
 In 2011, I participated in a program at the Institute for World Literature (Beijing, PRC), organized by Harvard University and Peking University.

-EDITORIAL BOARDS: I am a member of the editorial board of the journal "Archiwum Emigracji" and of the book series "Projekty Komparatystyki" (Universitas Publishing House, Kraków, Poland).
+EDITORIAL BOARDS: I am a member of the editorial advisory board of the journal “History of Intellectual Culture.
+International Yearbook of Knowledge and Society” (De Gruyter; ISSN 2747-6766; e-ISSN 2747-677) and "Archiwum Emigracji", as well as of the book series "Projekty Komparatystyki" (Universitas Publishing House, Kraków, Poland).

 ACADEMIC INTERESTS: My research has focused primarily on East and Central European intellectual history, the history of ideas and comparative literature of the 19th and 20th centuries.
 One of my major research themes is (transatlantic) knowledge transfer during and after WWII with a focus on two particular aspects of the migrations of East and Central European intellectuals: (1) the condition of public intellectuals in changing contexts; and (2) the translingualism that occurred in the process.
 The frame of reference is provided by the institutional circumstances of the migrants and the biographies of migrant intellectuals (literary scholars, linguists, translators and writers; all of them language-oriented) which remain largely forgotten, suppressed or plainly unknown (sociology of intellectual life as a framework for this project, based on archival research).
 The initial stage of my first project on knowledge transfer began in 2007 and ended in 2015.
 During that time I conducted archival research in Poland, Lithuania, the Czech Republic and the United States.